Suboxone Clinics in Connecticut

 Scadd Lebanon Pines Psychiatric Outpatient Clinic For Adults - Lebanon, CT

-Scadd Lebanon Pines Psychiatric Outpatient Clinic For Adults is a suboxone and methadone clinic in Lebanon, Connecticut located in the 06249 zip code area.
+Scadd Lebanon Pines Psychiatric Outpatient Clinic For Adults is a suboxone drug treatment center in Lebanon, CT situated in the 06249 zip code.

 Location: 37 Camp Mooween Road, Lebanon, CT 06249 in New London County